SharedSignals June 2024

 7.1.3.
 Subjects

-An Event Receiver can indicate to an Event Transmitter whether or not the receiver wants to receive events about a particular subject by "adding" or "removing" that subject to the Event Stream, respectively.
+An Event Receiver can indicate to an Event Transmitter whether or not the Receiver wants to receive events about a particular subject by "adding" or "removing" that subject to the Event Stream, respectively.

 If a Receiver adds a subject to a stream, the Transmitter SHOULD send any events relating to the subject, which have event_types that the Receiver has subscribed to, and both the stream and the subject are enabled.
 In the case of Simple Subjects, two subjects match if they are exactly identical.
 For Complex Subjects, two subjects match if, for all fields in the Complex Subject (i.e. user, group, device, etc.), at least one of the following statements is true: